 Chris Miller (music) and Nathan Tysen (lyrics) are the songwriting team behind the critically acclaimed Broadway musical Tuck Everlasting (Outer Critics & Drama League nominations, Best Musical).
 Their off-Broadway work includes The Burnt Part Boys (Lucille Lortel Nomination, Best Musical) and Fugitive Songs (Drama Desk Award Nomination, Outstanding Revue), all of which are available for licensing, and have cast albums on iTunes and Amazon.
-Current projects include commissions from Lincoln Center Theater and Playwrights Horizons/Theatreworks Silicon Valley.
+They were recently commissioned by Concord Theatricals and the Educational Theatre Association to write a show specifically for high school performers, and that musical Dreamland (or a musical riff on Shakespeare’s Midsummer set during the declassification of Area 51) debuted at the International Thespian Festival.
+Their current project is Revival, based on Willa Cather’s short story Eric Hermannson’s Soul (Commissioned by Playwrights Horizons & Theatreworks Silicon Valley).
 They have also written two circuses for Ringling Bros.
-Barnum & Bailey, contributed to the revue Stars of David, collaborated with the Broadway Inspiration Voices, and penned an adaptation of Chris Van Allsburg’s book The Mysteries of Harris Burdick (Boston Globe Top Ten Pick of 2008).
+Barnum & Bailey, contributed to the revue Stars of David, collaborated with the Broadway Inspirational Voices, and penned an adaptation of Chris Van Allsburg’s book The Mysteries of Harris Burdick (Boston Globe Top Ten Pick of 2008).
 Television work includes songs for Sesame Street (2012 Daytime Emmy Award), Elmo’s World, and The Electric Company.

-Together they are proud recipients of awards and grants from Fred Ebb, Jonathan Larson, Richard Rodgers, Samuel French, Daryl Roth, Kitty Carlisle Hart, ASCAP, and the NEA.
+Together Miller & Tysen are proud recipients of awards and grants from Fred Ebb, Jonathan Larson, Richard Rodgers, Samuel French, Daryl Roth, Kitty Carlisle Hart, ASCAP, and the NEA.
 They began their collaboration at NYU where they received their MFA’s in musical theatre writing.
 They are proud members of ASCAP and The Dramatists Guild.

 For Professional Inquiries, Please Contact: